deepcausality-rs/sites/web/content/en/blog/announcement-ultragraph-0-8.md

 | GraphScope     | \~\$52,000       | **\~3.5× more expensive**    |
 | Graph500 (HPC) | \~\$70,000       | **\~4.7× more expensive**    |

-UltraGraph slashes graph processing cost by 70–85% for billion-node analytics.
+UltraGraph slashes graph processing costs by 70–85% for billion-node analytics.
-It achieves this by eliminating the need for distributed infrastructure, reduced memory footprint, and overall improved efficiency.
+It achieves this by eliminating the need for distributed infrastructure, a reduced memory footprint, and overall improved efficiency.

 ## Graph Algorithms

 The `UltraGraph` crate provides a selection of high-performance algorithms for graph analysis.
-These algorithms are implemented on the static optimized graph structure for fast and efficient computation.
+These algorithms are implemented on the static, optimized graph structure for fast and efficient computation.

 ### 🔄 `find_cycle()`